CRJFisher/code-charter/code-charter-vscode/Planning.md

 - Improve statefulness
   - "Save" the state of the chart so that it can be reloaded later
 - Export the chart in various formats e.g. SVG
+- Improve clarity of diagrams
+  - Increase the size of nodes with lots of connections
+  - Incorporate icons or colour schemes to represent different types of nodes

 ### Clustering